quadram-institute-bioscience/socru/README.md

 __help__: This will print out the extended help information, including default values, then exit.

 __max_bases_from_ends__: Take this number of bases from the start and end of a fragment and compare to the database.
-This is an experimental feature, it hasnt performed as expected and may be removed at a later point.
+This is an experimental feature, it hasn't performed as expected and may be removed at a later point.

 __threads__: An integer with the number of threads to use.
 It defaults to 1 and you get diminishing returns with higher numbers.
-Theres not much benefit to be had from using more than 4 threads.
+There's not much benefit to be had from using more than 4 threads.

-__fragment_order__: By default the software will take the largest fragment and go around in a clockwise fashion, labeling the fragments incrementally (1,2,3,4,5...).
+__fragment_order__: By default the software will take the largest fragment and go around in a clockwise fashion, labelling the fragments incrementally (1,2,3,4,5...).
 You can choose to force different numbers on the fragments, perhaps if someone has already published a particular scheme.
-In practice this option shouldnt be used, and if you are using it, dont ask for any support when things go wrong.
+In practice this option shouldnt be used, and if you are using it, don't ask for any support when things go wrong.

 __dnaa_fasta__: This is the location of the FASTA file containing the dnaA sequences which are used to anchor the fragment orientations.
 It defaults to a bundled version, so you should never need to change it.
 The FASTA file containing the dnaA genes was generated by [Circlator](https://github.com/sanger-pathogens/circlator).
 The [original file](https://raw.githubusercontent.com/sanger-pathogens/circlator/master/circlator/data/dnaA.fasta) is run through [cd-hit-est](http://weizhongli-lab.org/cd-hit/) with default parameters to cluster similar sequences and reduce the size of the overall file.

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
-If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).
+If the version is 'x.y.z' it probably means you haven't installed the software in a standard manner (conda/pip).

 ### Output
 This command creates a directory containing the database.
 Each fragment is saved to a separate FASTA file, labelled 1..n.
 By default the full sequence is used, and it is unzipped initially to allow you to more easily look at the data while building the database.
 You should gzip the FASTA files once you are happy with them.
 Additionally there is a tab delimited profile.txt file which contains the patterns which have been previously seen (and appear valid).
 This consists of a GS identifier, followed by the fragment order and orientation (prime ' denotes reversed).
 As this is a new database the profile.txt will only contain GS1.0 with the fragments labelled 1..n in ascending order.
 There is a metadata file in YAML format which notes the direction of dnaA and which fragment it was found on.
-This information is used by socru later to decide on the orientation of the fragments it finds, since you can flip a bacteria.
+This information is used by socru later to decide on the orientation of the fragments it finds, since you can flip a circular bacterial chromosome.

 ## socru_lookup
 This is a utility script which will take in a fragment pattern and give you back the GS number.
-Its probably of limited use, but if you do find it useful and need it extended/made better, please submit an Issue on GitHub to let us know.
+It's probably of limited use, but if you do find it useful and need it extended/made better, please submit an Issue on GitHub to let us know.

 ```
 usage: socru_lookup[options] /path/to/database 1-2-3-4-5-6-7